Choco tinamou: Conservation measures

 The Choco tinamou is currently protected in Darién National Park, Panama, and Ensenada de Utría National Park, Colombia.
 Los Katíos National Park, Colombia, also protects 720 km2 of apparently suitable habitat in the Chocó region, but the species has yet to be recorded in the reserve.
 It was proposed to survey areas and study the ecology to provide an improved understanding of its status and distribution.
-The status of Choco tinamou is considered as Vulnerable because it is known from only a few locations within its small range where habitat is gradually disappearing.
-It has an occurrence range of 6200 km2, with a 2000 estimate of less than 10,000 adult birds (1500–5000 low end estimate).
+The status of Choco tinamou is Near Threatened because it is known from only a few locations within its small range where habitat is gradually disappearing.
+It has an occurrence range of 18770 km2, with an estimated population of 1,300 – 7,800 mature individuals in 2023.